The myth of Aphrodite and Anchises

 She was clothed in a robe more brilliant than gleaming fire

 while round her tender neck there were beautiful necklaces…”

 (Homeric Hymn to Aphrodite, lines 81-88)

-In this version of the myth Aphrodite pretended to be a Phrygian princess and seduced Anchises for nearly two weeks of lovemaking.
-Anchises learned that his lover was a goddess only nine months later, when she revealed herself and presented him with the infant Aeneas.
-Aphrodite had warned him that if he boasted of the affair, he would be blasted by the thunderbolt of Zeus.
-Anchsies did, and was scorched and/or crippled.
-After the defeat of Troy in the Trojan War, the elderly Anchises was carried from the burning city by his son Aeneas.
+In this version of the myth Aphrodite pretended to be a Phrygian princess and seduced Anchises for nearly two weeks of lovemaking, unknown to Anchses that she was a goddess.
+Anchises learned that his lover was a goddess only Nine months later when Aphrodite revealed herself and presented him with the infant Aeneas only then Anchises realized that his lover was really godesss Aphrodite.
+Aphrodite then warned Anchises that if he bragged of the affair with Aphrodite he would be blasted by the thunderbolt of Zeus.
+Anchsies disregarded Aphrodite’s warning and was crippled by Zeus’ thunderbold.
+In Homer’s Iliad, after the sack of Troy by the Greeks, the elderly Anchises is carried from the burning city by his son Aeneas.